pytorch/pytorch/docs/source/distributed.pipelining.rst

       # we construct the entire model, then delete the parts we do not need for this stage
       # in practice, this can be done using a helper function that automatically divides up layers across stages.
       model = Transformer()

       if stage_index == 0:
+          # prepare the first stage model
           del model.layers["1"]
           model.norm = None
           model.output = None

       elif stage_index == 1:
+          # prepare the second stage model
           model.tok_embeddings = None
           del model.layers["0"]